markahrens/mytungsten/src/content/blog/2008/2008-resolutions.md

 ---

-<p>Since I did fairly well on resolutions last year, I thought I would give it another try this year.
+Since I did fairly well on resolutions last year, I thought I would give it another try this year.
 I will be using the same categories I used last year as well.
-Again, I will be adding a few more I am sure in the next couple of days, but here is a start</p>
+Again, I will be adding a few more I am sure in the next couple of days, but here is a start

 <h3>Tech (Work or Home)</h3>